chintan9/plyr-react/README.md

 ##### Styling your components

-`SCSS` and `CSS` are supported out of the box just import your styles into your component like you normaly would do.
-For the use of `CSS Modules` refere to [rollup-plugin-postcss](https://github.com/egoist/rollup-plugin-postcss)
+`SCSS` and `CSS` are supported out of the box just import your styles into your component like you normally would do.
+For the use of `CSS Modules` refer to [rollup-plugin-postcss](https://github.com/egoist/rollup-plugin-postcss)

 ##### Testing